hackersanddesigners/wiki2print/wiki/README.md

 ### Web Installation

 Before heading over to the Web Installation script, make sure you can access the files you just put on the server through a web-browser.
 We have attached an [NGINX example configuration](/wiki2print.nginx.example) in the root of this workinng directory.
 Please refer to [this section](/README.md#nginx) for details on this configuration.

-You should be able to access the web-installer from:
+You should be able to access the web-installer on a browser from:
 ```
 YOUR-WIKI2PDF-DDMAIN/wiki/mw-config/index.php
 ```